18xx introduction

 This in turn made me think of my initial explorations of the Rust programming language, and how it combines a strong type system and type inference with zero-overhead abstractions.

-So I began to play around and gradually navig18xx
+So I began to play around and gradually navig18xx took form.

 In its current state, it can identify the optimal routes for each company in the final round of the Bankruptcy Club’s 1867 game (see the figures shown below).

-However, it can currently take around 2 minutes for complex situations such as companies that own 5+5E
+However, it can currently take around 2 minutes for complex situations such as companies that own 5+5E trains, which have no limit on their path length.

 The 1867 map for the final operating round